CeMueller/Research_Seminar/README.md

 This code was used for the Research Seminar in the Master in Banking and Finance at the University of St. Gallen.
 The analysed FOREX trading pairs are CHF / USD and CHF / MXN.
-Only the code for CHF / MXN is uploaded.
+Only the code for CHF / USD is uploaded.
-Subsequently, the abstract of the resulting paper
+Subsequently, the abstract of the resulting paper to provide a bit of context.

 ## Abstract
 Foreign exchange rates are notoriously difficult to predict.
 Decades of research in this realm has shown that no single method exists,